toluolatubosun/openai-chat-bot/README.md

-# Multilingual ChatBot made with OpenAI GPT-3
+# Multilingual ChatBot made with OpenAI GPT-3 and DALL-E 3

 This is a multilingual chatbot made with OpenAI GPT-3.
 It can understand and respond in multiple languages.
 The chatbot is built using the OpenAI GPT-3 API.